 To assess the computational overhead introduced by HN-MVTS, we measured the average training time per epoch for each model on all datasets and forecast horizons.
 Results are presented in Table~\ref{table_times}.
 Despite introducing hypernetwork and learnable embeddings, the additional training cost remains modest.
 Across all models and datasets, the training time increase ranges from approximately 5\% to 25\%, depending on the model complexity and input size.
-The most lightweight models, such as DLinear and TSMixer, experience the most minor increases (e.g., DLinear on ECL at $H = 48$: from 15.31s to 17.24s, or \~12.6\%).
+The most lightweight models, such as DLinear and TSMixer, experience the most minor increases (e.g., DLinear on \texttt{ECL} at $H = 48$: from 15.31s to 17.24s, or \~12.6\%).
 The relative increase is moderate given their baseline costs, even for more complex Transformer-based models like PatchTST and iTransformer.
-Even on high-dimensional datasets (e.g., PEMS07 with 883 channels), the added parameter cost is modest, and training time increases are negligible, demonstrating scalability.
+Even on high-dimensional datasets (e.g., \texttt{PEMS07} with 883 channels), the added parameter cost is modest, and the increase in training time is negligible, demonstrating scalability.
 Thus, the HN-MVTS adds minimal training overhead, making it a practical enhancement for research and production scenarios.
-This efficiency and significant performance gains further strengthen the case for integrating HN-MVTS into a wide range of forecasting pipelines.
+These efficiency gains and performance improvements further strengthen the case for integrating HN-MVTS into a wide range of forecasting pipelines.